-In the opinion of the Boards, the College either complies with or exceeds all the provisions within the Code, and it has complied throughout the year ended 31 July 2019.
+In the opinion of the Board, the College either complies with or exceeds all the provisions within the Code, and it has complied throughout the year ended 31 July 2020.
+This opinion is based on an external review of compliance with the Code reported to the Board on 24th November 2020.
+This external review was undertaken by Mazars LLP.
 The Board recognises that, as a body entrusted with both public and private funds, it has a particular duty to observe the highest standards of corporate governance at all times.
 In carrying out its responsibilities, it takes full account of The Code of Good Governance for English Colleges issued by the Association of Colleges in March 2015, which it formally adopted in May 2015.